metablaster/WindowsFirewallRuleset/docs/SecurityAndPrivacy.md

 This helps to prevent malware or an attacker gain access to your system or personal information.

 How to configure isolated browser session depends on your web browser.\
-For `MS Edge Chromium` following site explains how to get started:\
+For `MS Edge Chromium` the following site explains how to get started:\
 [Microsoft Edge support for Microsoft Defender Application Guard][app guard]

 If your browser does not support isolated browser session an alternative is to use virtual machine, however virtual machine consumes system resources since you would be running two systems at once.

-Following site explains how to get started with Hyper-V virtual machine in Windows:\
+The following site explains how to get started with Hyper-V virtual machine in Windows:\
 [Install Hyper-V on Windows 10][hyper-v]

 [Table of Contents](#table-of-contents)